Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

   - Password: testtest

+# Local development

+Run `make install` once, then `make dev` for Vite and .NET hot reload (API: port 5001).
+See `make help` for other commands.

+Requires Node.js 18+, a .NET 7-compatible SDK/runtime, and GNU Make (`uv` for CDK tests).
+Set `ConnectionStrings:DefaultConnection` and `Jwt:Key` in .NET user secrets.
+Media loads from CloudFront without AWS credentials.

  <h2>Old Site - Heroku</h2>

 - https://recreational-equipment-shop.herokuapp.com

 - I followed a Udemy tutorial to initially start this project as a generic e-commerce site, to learn Cloudinary, Paypal Integration, Admin Panels, Unit Testing components, and other concepts.

-- Likey 10% of the time I've spent on this project or less was that portion.
-Since then about 300-500+ hours have been spent overhauling and rebuilding the site, which I've done on and off in my free time.
+- Likely 10% of the time I've spent on this project or less was that portion.
+Since then about 100+ hours have been spent overhauling and rebuilding the site, which I've done on and off in my free time.

 - That includes rebuilding the entire API as .NET, converting the front end to TypeScript, AWS hosting + CI/CD pipelines, and mobile responsiveness, etc.